erkezhan02/iphone_store/README.md

 # iphone_store
--** Hello!
+- Hello!
 Welcome to the Laptop Store project repository.
-This is a web application developed in the Go (Golang) programming language, designed to display the iPhone catalog.**
+This is a web application developed in the Go (Golang) programming language, designed to display the iPhone catalog.

 # About project
-- ** This project is a web application that allows users to filter and sort a list of iPhones.
-The Go programming language is used to process requests, and HTML, CSS, and JavaScript are used to create the web interface.**
+-  This project is a web application that allows users to filter and sort a list of iPhones.
+The Go programming language is used to process requests, and HTML, CSS, and JavaScript are used to create the web interface.

 # Team
-- ** Akhmetova Yerkezhan **
+-  Akhmetova Yerkezhan

 # Goal of project 🚀
 # The goal of the Iphone Store project is to develop a convenient and intuitive web application for viewing and selecting iPhones.
 The main tasks include: